-The dark mode on some apps is a nice touch but, core apps like Gmail is still lacking support.
+The dark mode on some apps is a nice touch but, core apps like Gmail are still lacking support.

-Google supports foldable phones in Android 10, which is good news for a Mobile Phone industry that is starting to stagnant.
+Google supports foldable phones in Android 10, which is good news for the Mobile Phone industry that is starting to stagnant.